Table of contents

 Bhujangasana – Cobra Pose

-Feet – Your feet should still be about hip distance apart.
-However, if your toes are still tucked, you should release and lay the tops of your feet down on the mat.
+Feet – Your feet and legs should still be about hip distance apart from Chaturanga or Ashtanga Namaskara.
+However, if your toes are still tucked or legs are bent, you should release and lay your legs and the tops of your feet down on the mat.

-Hips – Keep your hips grounded and even on the mat to come into Bhujangasana / Cobra.
-That is the main difference between Bhujangasana and Urdhva Mukha Svanasana, two very similar poses.
+Hips – Keep your hips grounded and even on the mat to come into Bhujangasana (Cobra).
+Having grounded hips is the main difference between Bhujangasana and Urdhva Mukha Svanasana, two very similar poses.

-Arms – Keep your hands spread and right under your shoulders as you lower from the Plank portion of the series to come into Bhujangasana.
+Arms and Shoulders – Keep your hands spread and right under your shoulders as you lower from the Plank portion of the series to come into Bhujangasana.
 Keep your elbows back and tucked close to your body, and forearms on the floor.
-On the INHALE you may press the hands and arms lightly into the ground as you raise your chest from the mat into a gentle back bend.
+Keep your shoulders down away from your ears.
+Then on the INHALE you may press the hands and arms lightly into the ground as you raise your chest from the mat gently as far as is comfortable.

 Head and Neck – Keep your head and neck neutral, and either close your eyes or gaze gently ahead.
 If you are comfortable with back bends and want an extra stretch along your front, you may gently lift your chin a bit at the peak of the pose.

-The second round, from the Phalakasana / Plank portion of the series we will lower down to the mat for Bhujangasana, with hips and legs flat on the mat.
+The second round, from the Phalakasana / Chaturanga portion of the series we will lower down to the mat for Bhujangasana, with hips and legs flat on the mat.
 Now INHALE and lightly press your hands into the mat as you raise your torso while keeping your hip bones grounded into the mat, perhaps a little bit further than last time without your arms.
-Take a full exhale and inhale here before moving on an exhale to complete the Sun Salutation series on each side.
+If you have a flexible back and feel comfortable, extend your arms fully until your elbows are straightened.
+Take a full exhale and inhale here before lowering on an exhale.
+Then, move on and complete the Sun Salutation series on each side.

 For your own practice, I would recommend evaluating where you are with both honesty and compassion.
 Do not push yourself in these back bends!
 Work your flexibility slowly, and you will be surprised in the changes that come over time.